Souradeephazra123/Hacktoberfest-2022/README.md

    3. It can be in any programming language.
 What matters is, it should be useful.

 ## GUIDELINES BEFORE YOU START CONTRIBUTING:
-   1. I will not merge basic programming questions like hello world etc. Only COMPETITIVE PROGRAMMING questions are accepted with proper reference to problem.
+   1. I will not merge basic programming questions like hello world etc❗❗ Only COMPETITIVE PROGRAMMING questions are accepted with proper reference to problem.
    2. QUANTITY IS FUN, QUALITY IS KEY.
 So, focus on quality contribution
    3. Don't contribute spam.
 I will not merge it and it will not benefit you in the long term
    4. Contribute to help community not just for swags